NHSDigital/uec-dos-management/README.md

 ## Branch naming

+The following branch naming strategy has been applied

 ## Setup

 By including preferably a one-liner or if necessary a set of clear CLI instructions we improve user experience.
 This should be a frictionless installation process that works on various operating systems (macOS, Linux, Windows WSL) and handles all the dependencies.